KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 ## How does the Clinical and Technical Assurance Process work?
 The FHIR Clinical and Technical Assurance process includes six steps which are described below.
 The Clinical and Technical Assurance process team comprises of clinical leads, clinical informaticians, message modellers, terminology specialists, clinical safety staff, First of Type (FoT) representatives from programmes, implementers and vendors and information governance representatives (if needed).
 Note that several programmes could run the process in parallel, so improving the output of the process.
 When profiles have been through the process once, it is expected that they will not need to go through the whole process again for every use case or programme.
 Once assured, profiles will be established as UK Core profiles, with business rules added to implementation guides for additional guidance.
 This will eventually shorten the process for all participants, as only new profiles will be discussed in detail.
-The change control and tracking of profiles and other FHIR assets will be managed by the UK Core development team.
+The change control and tracking of profiles and other FHIR assets will be managed by the IOPS Team.

 ### Main Roles in the Clinical and Technical Assurance Process
 Roles may include, but may not be limited to:-